linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 || traffic_source| Source of the traffic leading to the user.
 || created_at| Timestamp indicating when the user account was created.

+However, we will be focusing only the following 4 tables:

+- orders: detailed description of each order
+- order_items: detailed description of items purchased for each order ID
+- products: detailed description of items sold on theLook
+- users: detailed description of all customers

 ## 2. Data cleaning

 **2.1.
 Check NULL**